George Moffett Harrison

 George Moffett Harrison (February 14, 1847 – November 22, 1923) was an American lawyer and judge who served for 22 years as a justice of the Virginia Supreme Court of Appeals (later named the Supreme Court of Virginia).

 Harrison served briefly as the President of the Court from November 16, 1916, to March 6, 1917, before his resignation from the judiciary.

 Biography

 Early years

 George Moffett Harrison was born at Staunton, Virginia, on February 14, 1847.
-His father was Henry Harrison, of West Hill, near Staunton.
-His mother was Jane St. Clair Cochran and his wife, Maria T. Boys.
+His father was Henry Harrison, of West Hill, near Staunton and his mother was Jane St. Clair Cochran.